szirocica/Inventory-Management-System/README.md

 -A dashboard presents the Number of orders made by a particular customer, The total amount of the orders by the given customer and the date of the last order.

 How to use the application:
--create an mdf database file and update sql connection -create the following tables:
+-create an mdf database file and update sql connection<br>
+-create the following tables:

 CREATE TABLE [dbo].[CategoryTable] (